The leading coefficient of the $L^2$-Alexander torsion: Examples from the Borromean rings

 \section{Examples from the Borromean rings}

 We now compute the leading coefficients for the Borromean rings, and as a consequence for several infinite families of links as well.

 \begin{remark} Note that the Borromean rings of Figure \ref{fig boro} and the $m$-Whitehead links of Figure \ref{fig m whitehead} all have positive volume, and thus calculating their leading coefficients is \textit{a priori} nontrivial.
-One way among many to check that the aforementioned links have positive volume is to remark that each one admits a Dehn filling that yields a twist knot with at least $4$ crossings; then recall that such a twist knot is not a torus knot (as can be seen by looking at the Alexander polynomial), hence it is hyperbolic by \cite[Corollary 2]{Men84}.
-Finally use the fact due to Thurston that volume decreases under Dehn filling. \end{remark}
+One way among many to check that the aforementioned links have positive volume is to remark that the exterior of each of these links admits a Dehn filling that yields the exterior of a twist knot with at least $4$ crossings; then recall that such a twist knot is not a torus knot (as can be seen by looking at the Alexander polynomial), hence it is hyperbolic by \cite[Corollary 2]{Men84}.
+Finally use the fact due to Thurston \cite[Theorem 6.5.6]{Th79} that volume decreases under Dehn filling. \end{remark}

-\begin{prop} Let $B = B_1 \cup B_2 \cup B_3$ be the Borromean rings, $E_B = S^3 \setminus \nu B$ the corresponding link exterior and let $\phi \in H^1(E_B;\Z) \cong \Z^3$.
+\begin{prop} Let $B = B_1 \cup B_2 \cup B_3$ be the Borromean rings, $E_B = S^3 \setminus \nu B$ the corresponding link exterior and let $\phi \in H^1(E_B;\Q) \cong \Q^3$.
 If $ \phi \neq 0$ then $C(E_B,\phi)=1$. \end{prop}

 \begin{proof} The group $G$ of the link $B$ admits the presentation $\langle a,b,c | r, s\rangle$ where $a,b,c$ are respective meridians of $B_1, B_2, B_3$ and (with the notation $[x,y] := x y x^{-1} y^{-1}$) the relators are $r=[a,[c,b^{-1}]]$ and $s=[b,[a,c^{-1}]]$.
 The previous group presentation can be obtained with the Wirtinger process from the diagram in Figure \ref{fig boro}, where the elements of $G$ are drawn with red dashed lines.
 Note that among the three relators $r,s$ and $[c,[b,a^{-1}]]$, any one is a consequence of the two others, and each represents the commutation relation between a meridian and a longitude of a component $B_i$.